-The Cultural Revolution was a sociopolitical movement that took place in the People's Republic of China between 1966 and 1976.
-The Cultural Revolution marked the return of Mao Zedong to a position of power after the Great Leap Forward which paralyzed China and affected the country's economy and society.
+Cultural Revolution was a sociopolitical movement that took place in the People's Republic of China between 1966 and 1976.
+Cultural Revolution marked the return of Mao Zedong to a position of power after the Great Leap Forward which paralyzed China and affected the country's economy and society.
 Cultural Revolution was launched in May 1966 when Mao Zedong believed that bourgeois class elements had infiltrated the government aiming to restore capitalism.
 Mao Zedong's goal was to preserve communist ideology in the country by purging remnants of capitalist and traditional elements from Chinese society.

 During Cultural Revolution period Mao's personality cult grew greatly.
 Mao declared the Cultural Revolution to have ended in 1969.
 After Mao's death and the arrest of the Gang of Four in 1976, Deng Xiaoping gradually began to dismantle the Maoist policies associated with the Cultural Revolution.

 The Chinese Cultural Revolution as History (Studies of the Walter H. Shorenstein Asia-Pacific Research Center) by Joseph W. Esherick, Paul G. Pickowicz, Andrew G. Walder.
 This book covers the entire Cultural Revolution decade (1966-76) and shows how the Cultural Revolution was experienced by ordinary Chinese at the base of urban and rural society.
 The book explores the way events originating at the center of political power changed people's lives and how people's responses took the Cultural Revolution in unplanned and unanticipated directions.